 NWPPA supports legislation, programs, incentives, and initiatives that help facilitate accelerated SMR and advanced reactor development and commercialization.
 NWPPA encourages continued and increasing appropriations to fund DOE programs for new reactor projects.

-NWPPA supports legislation that will modify power purchase parameters in support of long-term contracts beyond 10 years.
+NWPPA supports legislation that will ensure a secure, domestic supply of HALEU.

-Origination Date: 2017, revised 2019, 2020, 2021, and 2022.
+Origination Date: 2017, revised 2019, 2020, 2021, 2022, and 2023.